-Candidates for the Master of Music in Education (optional choral conducting Emphasis) must successfully complete a conducted performance utilizing an appropriate choral ensemble.

-Graduate students who conduct UM choral ensembles are chosen by the Graduate Committee in consultation with the Music faculty.
-For those conducting students who are presently conducting a non-University ensemble of sufficient quality it is possible to meet the recital requirements with the approval of the Graduate Committee.
+Candidates for the Master of Music in Education electing the optional choral conducting Emphasis must successfully complete a conducted performance utilizing an appropriate choral ensemble.
+Graduate students who conduct UM choral ensembles are chosen by the student's conducting advisor in consultation with the ensemble directors.
+For those conducting students who are presently conducting a non-University ensemble of sufficient quality it is possible to meet the recital requirements with the approval of the student's conducting advisor.

-Candidates for the Master of Music in Education (optional instrumental conducting Emphasis) must successfully complete a conducted performance utilizing an appropriate instrumental ensemble.
-Graduate students who conduct UM instrumental ensembles are chosen by the Director of the Symphonic Band or Orchestra in consultation with the Graduate Committee, and one of these directors also serves as the major professor to the student.
-For those conducting students who are presently conducting a non-University ensemble of sufficient quality, it is possible to meet the recital requirements with the approval of the Graduate Committee.
+Candidates for the Master of Music in Education electing the optional instrumental conducting Emphasis must successfully complete a conducted performance utilizing an appropriate instrumental ensemble.
+Graduate students who conduct UM instrumental ensembles are chosen by the Director of the Symphonic Band or Orchestra and one of these directors also serves as the conducting advisor to the student.
+For those conducting students who are presently conducting a non-University ensemble of sufficient quality, it is possible to meet the recital requirements with the approval of the student's conducting advisor.